skippyr/river-dreams/README.md

 - [**Rust Toolchain**](https://www.rust-lang.org): it will be used to build the project.
 - **A font patched by the [Nerd Fonts project](https://www.nerdfonts.com/font-downloads):** it provides the pretty symbols used by the software.

-> [!TIP]
-> Use your OS package manager or [HomeBrew](https://brew.sh) to install these packages.
+Use your OS package manager or [HomeBrew](https://brew.sh) to install these packages.

-> [!WARNING]
-> It is recommended to use a terminal with great Unicode support avoid installing multiple Nerd Fonts for the symbols used in the theme to appear correctly.
-The terminal recommended is **Kitty**.
+It is also recommended to use a terminal with great Unicode support avoid installing multiple Nerd Fonts for the symbols used in the theme to appear correctly.
+The terminal recommended is [**Kitty**](https://github.com/kovidgoyal/kitty).
 You can download it by following the previous tip.

 ### Procedures
-- Install it using `cargo`:
+- Apply the Nerd Font installed in your terminal and reopen it.
+- Install the theme using `cargo`.
+In case of an error, check `cargo`'s output for troubleshooting.
+Reopen your shell to retry compilation:

 ```zsh
 cargo install river_dreams;
 ```

-> [!NOTE]
-> In case of an error, check `cargo`'s output for troubleshooting.
-Reopen your shell to retry compilation.

 - Add its connector to your zsh configuration file.